torproject/onionbalance/docs/tutorial.md

 Let's first start with an overview of the Onionbalance design so that you better understand what we are gonna do in this guide.
-Through the rest of this guide we will assume you understand how both onionbalance and the onion service protocol works.
-If you already know how onionbalance works, feel free to skip to the [Overview](#overview).
+Through the rest of this guide we will assume you understand how both Onionbalance and the onion service protocol works.
+If you already know how Onionbalance works, feel free to skip to the [Overview](#overview).

 ![image](../assets/onionbalance_v3.jpg)